-Some lenders may use a much higher percentage (up to 35%, but most people cannot realistically pay this much towards housing, and Ratio #2 often makes this a moot point).
+This is the amount that most lenders will use as the guideline for what your total housing costs (principal, interest, property taxes, and homeowners insurance, or PITI) should be.
+Some lenders may use a much higher percentage (up to 35%, but most people cannot realistically pay this much toward housing, and Ratio #2 often makes this a moot point).

 Example for Ratio #1:

-The combined income for you and your spouse is $70,000, or $5,833 per month. $5,833 x 28% = $1,633.
+Suppose the combined income for you and your spouse is $70,000, or $5,833 per month. $5,833 x 28% = $1,633.
 Your total PITI should not exceed this amount.

-Ratio #2: Debt to income
+Ratio #2: Debt to Income

-Step 2: Multiply the number in Step 1 times .35 (35%).
+- Step 2: Multiply the number in Step 1 times .35 (35%).
 Your total monthly debt, including what you expect to pay in PITI, should not exceed this number.

 Example for Ratio #2: